ballerkobe808/invest/README - 0b TEAM.txt

       Chad Stickley - A Step Ahead Management - Had 4309 Ralston - Seems like a quality guy wont take leases < 1k

       TH Realty - handed me the check from 4530 Ralston - bigger company

+      Ross - Real Prop Management - Active on Bigger Pockets an in Indy - Investor Friendly

 13. Handyman – A person who can do household repairs and minor